 For example, if you were involved in a side collision with a truck because the truck driver made an illegal U-turn, then the truck driver would be found to be 100% at fault.
 But if it were found that your brakes have not been given proper maintenance for several months, making it harder to slow down, and that proper brakes would have been able to stop your car before impact, then you may be found to be 30% at fault.
 If the court then went on to award you $200,000 in damages, 30% of that, or $60,000, would be taken off and you would receive $140,000.

 Proving fault can be difficult, especially if the trucking company is doing everything they can to put the blame on you.
 You need an expert trucking accident attorney to fight for your rights and your compensation.

-The Lenahan Law Firm is well versed in the world of trucking accidents.
+The attorneys at Lenahan Law Firm are well versed in the world of trucking accidents.
 We work hard for our clients and are willing to go to bat for them, even against the toughest opponents.
 Underride accidents lead to severe injury and death.
 Victims are left with medical bills, lost wages, pain – both emotional and physical – and a life that will never be the same again.
 If you or a loved one have been catastrophically injured by an underride accident, call us at (214) 295-1008 to find out if we’re the right lawyers for you.